nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 This guide explains how to enable tracing on HTTPRoutes using NGINX Gateway Fabric.
 It uses the OpenTelemetry Collector and Jaeger to process and collect the traces.

 {{< important >}}
 Tracing cannot be enabled for [HTTPRoute matches](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteMatch) with `headers`, `params`, or `method` matchers defined.
-This will be addressed in a future release.
+It will be added in a future release.
 {{< /important >}}

 ## Install the Collectors